-environment cases require "careful examination" of whether the harassing supervisor was acting in an 'agency capacity"16 On the "welcomeness" issue, the policy guide states that "a contemporaneous complaint or protest" by the victim is an "important" but "not a necessary element of the claim."
-Instead, the Commission will look to all "objective evidence, rather than subjective, uncommunicated feelings" to "determine whether the victim's conduct is consistent, or inconsistent, with her assertion that the sexual conduct is unwelcome."17 In determining whether a work environment is hostile, several factors are emphasized:
+On March 19, 1990, the EEOC issued "Policy Guidance on Sexual Harassment" to elaborate on certain legal principles set forth in its interpretative guidelines from a decade before.
+First, the later document reasserted the basic distinction between "quid pro quo" and "hostile environment" and states that an employer "will always be held responsible for acts of 'quid pro quo' harassment" by a supervisor while hostile environment cases require "careful examination" of whether the harassing supervisor was acting in an 'agency capacity'".
+On the "welcomeness" issue, the policy guide states that "a contemporaneous complaint or protest" by the victim is an "important" but "not a necessary element of the claim."
+Instead, the Commission will look to all "objective evidence, rather than subjective, uncommunicated feelings" to "determine whether the victim's conduct is consistent, or inconsistent, with her assertion that the sexual conduct is unwelcome."
+In determining whether a work environment is hostile, several factors are emphasized: